Cry Like a Rainstorm, Howl Like the Wind: Reception

-The album received mixed reviews, despite its commercial success with the Gold-certified hit single "Don't Know Much".
+Cry Like a Rainstorm, Howl Like the Wind received mixed reviews, despite its commercial success with the Gold-certified hit single "Don't Know Much".
 "Don't Know Much" and "All My Life", both duets with Neville, won Grammy Awards in 1990 and 1991 respectively for Best Pop Vocal Performance by a Duo or Group.
-The album also earned Ronstadt a Grammy nomination for Best Pop Vocal Performance, Female alongside Bette Midler, Bonnie Raitt, Gloria Estefan, and Paula Abdul.
-It reached number seven on the US Billboard 200, spending over a year on the chart and being certified triple platinum in the United States.
+The album's recording engineer and mixer George Massenburg won the 1990 Grammy Award for Best Engineered Album, Non-Classical, and the album itself also earned Ronstadt a 1990 Grammy nomination for Best Pop Vocal Performance, Female alongside Bette Midler, Bonnie Raitt, Gloria Estefan, and Paula Abdul.
+It reached number seven on the US Billboard 200, spending over a year on the chart and being certified triple Platinum in the United States.

 Cry Like a Rainstorm, Howl Like the Wind became one of Ronstadt's three biggest selling studio albums in the United States (along with Simple Dreams and What's New).
 It is also one of her biggest selling albums worldwide, especially in Australia and the United Kingdom, selling over 100,000 copies (certified gold).
-This album is currently out of print, but is still available online for download and streaming.

 When the album reached the Billboard Top 10 in late 1989, Ronstadt became only the second female recording artist in history to achieve ten Top 10 albums, following Barbra Streisand.